nasserhadim/prizeversity/README.md

 # When trying to Sync (Rebase basically) from original (main) to Fork:

 ```
-git remote add upstream https://github.com/nasserhadim/prizeversity.git # RUN THIS LINE ONLY THE IFRST TIME ON YOUR FORK
+git remote add upstream https://github.com/nasserhadim/prizeversity.git # RUN THIS LINE ONLY THE FIRST TIME ON YOUR FORK

 git fetch upstream